About Jay Lit

 We publish creative writing, poetry, prose (stories and narratives), plays, visual stories such as photo essays, and comic and graphic artwork with a storyline in ANY language used in Africa such as Swahili, Amharic, Yoruba, Zulu, Chichewa, English, French, etc.

 We also include artworks by African artists in the Journal to showcase their talent.
 This can be photography, paintings, sketchwork, graphic art, mixed media, fashion, ceramics, etc.

 All submissions must be the original writing of the individual submitting them, and they cannot have been published elsewhere before.

 Please bear in mind that this is a literary and creative arts periodical and not a competition.
 It is a means to publish creative literature and art which is mostly, but not only, by youths.
 Submissions must generally relate to the theme of ‘African youth’ and appeal to this group.
 If you wish to submit your work, please read the author guidelines carefully.

-We are interested in a variety of creative expressions, provided they do not promote division, constitute hate speech, racism, sexism, homophobia, other forms of discrimination, or fundamentalism.
-However, we welcome submissions which deal with these issues in a constructive way.
+We are interested in a variety of creative expressions, provided they do not promote division, constitute hate speech, racism, sexism, homophobia, xenophobia, other forms of discrimination, or fundamentalism.
+However, we welcome submissions which deal with these issues in a constructive and honest way.

 One of our primary aims is to promote Pan-Africanism among a new generation of African peoples who want to make a decisive break from the often painful histories of Africa.
 We mourn the past, learning from the mistakes, but, most importantly, we move on and join together to create a better future for the children of Africa everywhere.

-Read Jay Lit issue 2 online now at ISSUU
+Read the most recent issue of JAY Lit online now at ISSUU